Top 3 Hidden Costs of DIY vs. Pro Tub Refinishing

 You can attempt refinishing tubs yourself as there are DIY kits at big box stores.
 If your back gets sore easily keep in mind there’s a lot of bending over and extended periods of time spent on your knees.
 The chemical fumes are awful while in close proximity to the work surface.
 So if you’re extra sensitive to fumes refinishing tubs and tiles might not be something you want to do yourself.

 Refinishing is far more affordable than installing a new tub.
 Be sure to weigh all the costs before deciding to do it yourself vs. hiring a professional.
-You might be surprised to discover that hiring a pro is actually the best value!
+You might surprise yourself when you discover that hiring a pro is actually the better value!

 Company: Surface Renew, Inc.